CommandPost/FCPCafe/docs/README.md

 You can watch the trailer [here](https://www.youtube.com/watch?v=u9uRBf6o_IA){target="_blank"}.

 #### Commentary Head of Editing

-Editing a TV-Show in Final Cut is a charm if you set it up right.
+> Editing a TV show in Final Cut is a charm if you set it up right.
 Especially with the new MacStudio and fast SSDs we could fly through the tons of footage.
 Postlab provides the necessary tools to collaborate between different workstations.
 Since we had a lot of Flashbacks, the structure of FCP - editing every Scene in a Compound Clip - made it really easy to 'steal' edits of another episode from our fellow editors.
-I will follow up with a decent case study on this site in a few days.
-Stay tuned. _Florian Duffe_
+> I will follow up with a decent case study on this site in a few days.
+Stay tuned.
+> _Florian Duffe_

 #### Fun Stats

-- 3 Film Editors ([Florian Duffe](https://twitter.com/FlowDefoe), Silke Botsch & Martin Wunschick)
+- 3 Film Editors ([Florian Duffe](https://twitter.com/FlowDefoe){target="_blank"}, Silke Botsch & Martin Wunschick)
 - 1 Assistant Editor
 - 174 shifts of editing
 - 89 hours of footage